mc-smp/AdvancedServerList/docs/getting-started/index.md

 # Getting Started

 This page will explain how to set up AdvancedServerList and make it work for your server.
 The guide is designed to be as easy to understand as possible.
-If you still have problems or questions, join the [M.O.S.S Discord Server](https://discord.gg/MyPTjpsgGH){ target="_blank" rel="nofollow" } for more help.
+If you still have problems or questions, join the [M.O.S.S Discord Server][discord]{ target="_blank" rel="nofollow" } for more help.

 ## 1. Download the plugin { #download-the-plugin }